compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>(optional)</p>

-"og" stands for opengraph, a standard for metadata across the Web. the `og_image` is a filepath relative to the `public/` directory to an image that'll be used whenever you share a link to your post (like the image you see on a Discord embed).
+"og" stands for opengraph, a standard for metadata across the Web. the `og_image` is a filepath relative to the `public/` directory to an image that'll be used when you share a link to your post (like the image on a Discord embed).

-keep in mind, if you do upload one (encouraged!), please ensure it is `1200 × 630` pixels, as this is the standard and ensures it looks good on all platforms (LinkedIn, Discord, Slack, Twitter, etc.).
+if you do upload one *(encouraged!)*, please ensure it is `1200 × 630` pixels, as this is the standard and ensures it looks good on all platforms (LinkedIn, Discord, Slack, Twitter, etc.).

 if you don't include one, the web platform will generate one for you :)